xiaoli-dong/metagenomics_crash_course/binning/bin_quality_assessment.md

 ## Create checkm directory
 ```
 #assume you are in the "binning" directory
-#make "checkm" directory inside the "binning" directory and move into the "checkm" directory
+#make "checkm" directory inside the "binning" directory
 >mkdir checkm
+#move into the "checkm" directory
 >cd checkm
 ```